abdoulousseini2028-droid/interview-prep-ai/README.md

 ---

-## 🚀 Why This Project Exists
+## Why This Project Exists

-Most interview prep platforms teach you **how to code**.
-This teaches you **how to interview**.
+Most SWE interview prep platforms teach **how to code**.
+This teaches **how to interview**.

-**The Problem:** LeetCode and similar platforms focus solely on coding ability, but research shows that most candidates fail technical interviews due to **poor communication**, not incorrect code.
-You can have the right solution but still get rejected if you can't explain your thinking clearly.

-**The Solution:** An AI-powered coach that evaluates both your code AND how well you explain it—simulating real interview conditions.
+LeetCode and similar platforms focus solely on coding ability, but research shows that most candidates fail technical interviews due to **poor communication**, not incorrect code.
+This is an AI-powered coach that evaluates both your code AND how well you explain it—simulating real interview conditions.

----

-## ✨ Key Features

-- **Dual Feedback System**: Technical correctness + Communication quality
-- **Real-time Analysis**: WebSocket-based instant AI responses
-- **Professional Code Editor**: Monaco Editor (VS Code engine) with syntax highlighting
-- **Interview Simulation**: Multi-stage flow (Problem → Approach → Code → Feedback)
-- **AI-Powered Insights**: Complexity analysis, best practices, follow-up questions

----
+___

-## 🏗️ Technical Architecture
+##  Technical Architecture
 ```
 ┌─────────────┐      WebSocket       ┌──────────────┐
 │   React     │◄────────────────────►│   FastAPI    │